reinvented/seafoodpie/README.md

 The Premier followed up on December 23, 2015 by [posting the recipe to Twitter](https://twitter.com/wademaclauchlan/status/679678844639547392).
 Unfortunately, the Twitter recipe was imprisoned in [a low-resolution JPEG image](seafoodpie.jpg), anathema to any citizen cook concerned with open data.

 As a service to the province, thus, I present the Premier's recipe in various open formats, with hopes that this will aid in its flourishing.

 ## HTML

-The **[seafoodpie.html](seafoodpie.html)** file is an HTML version of the recipe, with the recipe components wrapped in RDFa, using [the Schema.org Recipe vocabulary](https://schema.org/Recipe), so that, for example, the ingredients that look like this to the naked eye:
+The **[seafoodpie.html](seafoodpie.html)** file is an HTML version of the recipe (that's a link to the HTML source; [you can see a human-readable version here](http://seafoodpie.s3-website-us-east-1.amazonaws.com/seafoodpie.html)).

+In this file, the recipe components wrapped in RDFa, using [the Schema.org Recipe vocabulary](https://schema.org/Recipe), so that, for example, the ingredients that look like this to the naked eye:

 * 20 lbs fresh mussels
 * 5 bottles bar clams